leandrosardi/blackops/README.md

 })
 ```

-Then, call the `proc` command to list watch if they are running or not.
+Then, call the `proc` command to watch if they are running or not.

 ```
 ops proc